Deutsches Jagd- und Fischereimuseum

 How long should I spend visiting?

-A visit typically takes about two to three hours to fully appreciate the exhibits and engage with the information provided.
+Plan to spend at least two hours to fully explore the exhibits and engage with the educational displays.

 Is photography allowed?